HOLY GROUND, a commission by A+C 2020

 "To romanticise the world is to make us aware of the magic mystery and wonder of the world; it is to educate the senses to see the ordinary as extraordinary, the familiar as strange, the mundane as sacred, the finite as infinite" - Novalis

-A particular focus will be given to ideas around pilgrimage, offerings and community as we work towards creating a series of collective actions and practices of attunement as embodied notions of spirituality in and around Epping Forest.
+We delivered a series of listening sessions exploring ideas around pilgrimage, offerings and community creating collective actions and practices of attunement as embodied notions of spirituality in and around Epping Forest.

 As he looked on to the world he had birthed